Cecil Hoskins: Running a public company

 In 1934, when Hoskins described 1933 as the 'best since 1930'—without detailing at the time what the profit actually was— the 1933 profit had actually rebounded to £70,359, still only a 2.1% return on capital and still without any dividend paid.
 By April 1934, the amount in arrears dividends owing to preference shareholders had risen to £188,437.
 Finally, in April 1935, Hoskins announced that the company would pay a distribution on its preference shares; the one that had been due for the half year to the end of May 1931.

 Australian Iron and Steel Limited had been in existence for seven years, by 1935, and had not paid a dividend to ordinary shareholders.
 It came close in 1929, when it declared a 5% dividend—from its highest ever profit of £215,040—but that dividend was withheld once economic conditions worsened.
 The ordinary share dividend drought also affected the incomes of the wider Hoskins family, the many descendants of Charles Hoskins.
 Hoskins, generally, could rely upon the support of his wider family, but there had to be a limit.

-There was another issue as well, not all the ordinary shares of the company were fully-paid to their face value of £1.
-While this left the company with a source of untapped additional capital, resistance to a call on those 950,000 partly-paid shares could be expected from shareholders not receiving dividends and facing potential capital losses on their shares.
+There was another issue as well; not all the ordinary shares of the company were fully-paid to their face value of £1.
+While this left the company with a source of untapped additional capital, resistance to a call on those 950,000 partly-paid shares could be expected from shareholders who were not receiving dividends and facing potential capital losses on their shares.
 Nonetheless, in the 1933-1934 financial year, the company called up £150,000 from the holders of its partly-paid ordinary shares, which it needed to fund its new sheet mill, among other things.

-In April 1935, the generally-held perception was that the company's fortunes had turned the corner, and better days were ahead.
+In April 1935, the generally held perception was that the company's fortunes had turned the corner, and better days were ahead.
 Hoskins was not candid with the public, or his shareholders, about the troubles at the sheet mill, the actual profit outlook, or about the other difficulties the company faced.
 Sooner or later, these matters would have become public knowledge, strained relations with shareholders even further, and probably damaged Hoskins' reputation.
 The subsequent merger with BHP was to solve these problems elegantly.